 Ayurvedic treatment of migraine headache involves herbs, ayurvedic medicines, yoga, ayurvedic therapies and lifestyle changes.

-Contact Expert Ayurvedic doctors at Life Line Ayurvedic Herbal Clinic to cure your headache problem permanently without any side effects.
+Contact expert Ayurvedic doctors at Life Line Ayurvedic Herbal Clinic to manage your headache problems effectively and naturally without any side effects.
+CONTACT

 Disclaimer : Sandeep Kumar and Anupam Vasudeva are not GP, they have Ayurveda medical degree from India where it is considered equal to any other medical degree.
 This qualification is recognized in Australia by vetassess governing body as Complementary Health Therapists.
 Life Line Ayurvedic Herbal Clinic does not claim to cure a disease or terminal illness and does not create any unreasonable expectation of beneficial treatment.
 Ayurvedic medicines and treatments are generally considered to be safe but rarely may be associated with possible adverse reactions in individual cases.
 We recommend seeking urgent medical attention in the case of an adverse reaction.
 This website provides you with information.
 You must contact your Ayurvedic or another health professional before you apply them.
 Read More